janpetzold/az305-learning/README.md

 Azure managed disk has max capacity of 32.767 GB.

 Premium SSD enables me to set custom performance (bursting), disks can also be increased in capacity but not decreased.
-Azure Premium SSDs deliver high-performance and low-latency disk support for virtual machines (VMs) with input/output (IO)-intensive workloads.(max IOPS 20,000)
+Azure Premium SSDs deliver high-performance and low-latency disk support for virtual machines (VMs) with input/output (IO)-intensive workloads (max IOPS 20,000)

-Managed Disk can be encrypted using Microsoft Managed Key or Disk Encryption Set (own key via KeyVault), OS can also be encrypton (Bitlocker Windows, dmcrypt Linux)
+Managed Disk can be encrypted using Microsoft Managed Key or Disk Encryption Set (own key via KeyVault), OS can also be encrypted (Bitlocker Windows, dmcrypt Linux)

 Three encryption options: